DIAGNijmegen/rse-gcapi/docs/usage/algorithm/download_algorithm_outputs.md

 With a job list ready, download the outputs of the jobs by handling the socket values depending on the output socket.

-The snippet below will download all contents as files and place them under the `download/` directory: creating a subdirectory for each job that has ran.
+The snippet below will download all contents as files and place them under the `download/` directory, creating a subdirectory for each job that has ran.

 ```python
 from pathlib import Path